 Deter Rodents and Flies

 Use a closed bin to keep the compost pile compact, tidy, and rodent-free, especially if space is limited.
 If you live in a city, put wire mesh on the ground before placing your compost bin on top (to prevent rodents from entering your pile).
 Then, fill any holes with steel wool to close any gaps.
-Using a closed bin, like a Soil Saver is also helpful.
+Using a closed bin like a Soil Saver is also helpful.
 To avoid flies and to minimize odors, bury green materials under brown.
-For example, keep a straw bale on-hand and sprinkle straw on top of your kitchen scraps.
+For example, keep a straw bale on hand and sprinkle straw on top of your kitchen scraps.

 Maintain Your Compost Pile

 Don’t just dump your kitchen scraps and leave the rest to nature.
-Proper care of the compost pile is necessary for the best finished product, and to avoid odor and fly issues.
+Proper care of the compost pile is necessary for the best-finished product, and to avoid odor and fly issues.

-Chop food scraps into 1-inch cubes, so they break down more easily and mix your pile weekly with a pitchfork to aerate it.
+Chop food scraps into 1-inch cubes, so they break down more easily, and mix your pile weekly with a pitchfork to aerate it.
 Remember that air is a necessary ingredient for a healthy compost pile.
 If your pile gets dry, water it periodically until it is moist (but not soggy!).
 If you have an excessive amount of flies or a strong odor, this is an indication that it isn’t properly breaking down, or that you need more brown materials.

 Add Compost to Garden Soils When Ready

 Applying and mixing compost into the soil before it has properly broken down can drain nitrogen as the compost breaks down.
-When your compost is a dark and crumbly, it is ready for garden use.
-Spread a couple inches on top of garden beds in the fall, and then mix them into the soil in the spring.
+When your compost is dark and crumbly, it is ready for garden use.
+Spread a couple of inches on top of garden beds in the fall, and then mix them into the soil in the spring.

 Feature image courtesy of Joi Ito